-C257004 Technology in Design - Incorporate technology into a project related to home environment; for example, using conductive thread to create a circuit that enhances a wall hanging.
+C257004 Technology in Design - Incorporate technology into a project related to home environment; for example, using conductive thread to create a circuit that enhances a wall hanging or create the design with a 3D printer.

 C257005L Community Service Activity- Show what was done as a community service activity related to this project.
 In a notebook, photo story, or poster, show the purpose and results of that activity.
 Ex: painting a mural at a daycare or 4-H building, helping an elderly person paint or clean their home, etc. May be an individual or club activity.